moyu6688/DataCleaning/README.md

 This code group the earlier dataset set by subject and activity names, and the get the mean of all the variables.

 The key functions used in this step are %>%, group_by(), and summarize_all() from the library dplyr.

+# License:
+Use of this dataset in publications must be acknowledged by referencing the following publication

+[1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
+International Workshop of Ambient Assisted Living (IWAAL 2012).
+Vitoria-Gasteiz, Spain.
+Dec 2012